django-commons/django-typer/doc/source/howto.rst

 Toggle on/off result printing
 -----------------------------

-Django's BaseCommand_ will print any truthy values returned from the handle() method.
+Django's :class:`~django.core.management.BaseCommand` will print any truthy values returned from the :meth:`~django.core.management.BaseCommand.handle` method.
 This may not always be desired behavior.
 By default :class:`~django_typer.management.TyperCommand` will do the same, but you may toggle this behavior off by setting the class field ``print_result`` to False.

 .. tabs::